IMAGE-ET/DicomLab/README.md

 ## Python project:
 pydicom is used along with Qt to develop small applications to augument the community contributed applications.

 Under python subfolder, add necessary python scripts or projects that can be reused in any python application.
-These projects/scripts might be a single standalong python script or a full application that leverages Qt framework, pydicom and other Python packages.
+These projects/scripts might be a single standalone python script or a full application that leverages Qt framework, pydicom and other Python packages.

 README.md